 - Scenarios of which country to have the Maritime Lien in

 Who Should Attend

-- Ship owners, managers and operators, charterers and cargo owners, port authorities, financiers, insurance, shipping, and legal services will find the course useful including:
+- Ship owners, managers and operators, charterers and cargo owners, bunker companies, financiers, insurance, shipping, and legal services will find the course useful including:

 - Underwriters, Claims and Insurance Managers

 - Partners, Solicitors, Maritime Lawyers, Legal Advisers, and In-house Counsel

 - Commercial and Risk Managers